Headache Symptoms

 Nausea

-Headaches and dizziness can be caused by ophthalmological issues.
-If your symptoms are caused by a lack of or inadequate correction of your eyesight, you often experience the following symptoms:
+Headache symptoms and dizziness can have ophthalmic causes.
+If your symptoms are caused by your eyes not being corrected, or not corrected properly, you often experience the following symptoms:

 -